Xavier Naidoo

 Xavier Kurt Naidoo (/de/; born 2 October 1971) is a German soul and R&B singer, songwriter and record producer.
 He is a founding member of German band Söhne Mannheims, and started two record labels, Beats Around the Bush and Naidoo Records.
 Naidoo also has a successful solo career.
 His debut album Nicht von dieser Welt (1998) has sold over 1 million records, and all his next six albums Zwischenspiel – Alles für den Herrn (2002), Telegramm für X (2005), Alles kann besser werden (2009), Danke für's Zuhören (2012), Bei meiner Seele (2013) und Nicht von dieser Welt 2 (2016) reached number 1 on the German album charts.
 Most of his songs are in German, but he has also released a few English songs.

 He has been the subject of multiple controversies due to the content of his songs, political statements, adherence to conspiracy theories, propagation of far-right talking points as well as his use of homophobic, antisemitic, and racist tropes.
 Naidoo is also a climate change denier.

+Early life

+Naidoo was born and raised in Mannheim, to Catholic South African parents.
+His mother, a seamstress, was of Irish and Egyptian descent while his father, a welder, was of Indian Tamil and German ancestry.
+Naidoo grew up in Mannheim's Wallstadt borough and as a child, he was a choirboy.